ldap3-orm module¶

 This attribute can be defined as a template using python’s built-in

-will be expanded.
-Furthermore the generated DN will be normalized and escaped using theldap3.utils.dn.safe_dn()
+format()function.
+All class attributes and attributes configured viaAttrDefwill be expanded.
+Furthermore the generated DN will be normalized and escaped using theldap3.utils.dn.safe_dn()function.

 -